hastiranjkesh/DogBreedsApp/README.md

 # DogBreedsApp

-This Xcode project is a Swift application that uses the MVVM architecture pattern and the Combine framework.
+This Xcode project is a Swift application that uses the MVVM architecture pattern, UIKit and the Combine framework.
 It is designed to provide a simple example of how to structure an iOS application using MVVM and how to utilize the Combine framework to manage asynchronous data flows.